-24 Oct Blackall 100 wrap
+24 Oct Blackall 100 Wrap

 Seven years ago two fit looking guys rolled into our reception area with an introduction from the local MP who thought we might be able to help them realise their dream of an ultra marathon on the Sunshine Coast.
 QCCC Mapleton was their best option for a base of operations for a logistically challenging race.
+Consequently, the birth of the annual Blackall 100 race became a reality.

 In the first year it was held with some trepidation and financial uncertainty with around 150 brave runners trialling the gruelling Blackall 100 course with 3,300 metres climbing.
 QCCC has journeyed alongside Run Queensland as they’ve negotiated permits, braved challenging weather conditions and signed up a raft of great sponsors to back the event.
-Our contribution pretty much to make sure they never had anything to worry about with the food, logistics and presentation of the race hub.
+Our contribution was pretty much to make sure they never had anything to worry about with the food, logistics and presentation of the race hub.

 Last weekend marked the sixth year of the race, one where it hit the tipping point as a major event with 650 competitors flying in from all over the world, many with the aim of getting a ticket to qualify for the legendary Western States Endurance Run.
 Dean Karnazes, legend of ultra-marathons was on hand to inspire the racers before, during and after the event, flying in from Italy where he’d completed several marathons to complete the Blackall 100 in just over 15 hours.
 Dean announced the race to be one of the best and most scenic he’s run to his worldwide social media following.